microsoft/language-server-protocol/_specifications/lsp/3.17/notebookDocument/notebook.md

 To request the cell content only a normal document selector can be used.
 For example the selector `[{ language: 'python' }]` will synchronize Python notebook document cells to the server.
 However since this might synchronize unwanted documents as well a document filter can also be a `NotebookCellTextDocumentFilter`.
 So `{ notebook: { scheme: 'file', notebookType: 'jupyter-notebook' }, language: 'python' }` synchronizes all Python cells in a Jupyter notebook stored on disk.

-To synchronize the whole notebook document a server provider a `notebookDocumentSync` in its server capabilities.
-For example
+To synchronize the whole notebook document a server provides a `notebookDocumentSync` in its server capabilities.
+For example:

 ```typescript
 {